manasa-arun/python/content/en/Tips/check-if-something-is-not-in-a-list-in-python.md

 ---
-title: "check if something is not in a list in python"
+title: "check if something is not in a list in Python"
-description: "Three  methods of check if something is not in a list in python"
+description: "Three  methods of check if something is not in a list in Python"
 date: "2022-05-16T04:40:05+09:00"
 draft: false
 link: "something is not in a list"
 author: "harika"
 ---

-In this article, we will briefly discuss about the **different python methods that we can use to check if something is not in a list in python** along with some shortcuts that can make our coding efficient.
+In this article, we will briefly discuss about the **different Python methods that we can use to check if something is not in a list in Python** along with some shortcuts that can make our coding efficient.

 ## introduction to list:
 Python provides a very wide range of compound and simple Data structures and List is one the most flexible and popular Data structures in Python.